The Rectors of Forncett

 Ledger stone for the Rev. Thomas Jack - photo Richard Ball

-John Doudney LANE (1844-46) Born in Portsmouth in 1812, Lane came to Forncett in 1844 - a ministry which was to terminate in his untimely death in 1846, at the age of 34.
+John Doudney LANE (1844-46) Born in Portsmouth in 1812, Lane came to Forncett in 1844 - a ministry which was to terminate in his untimely death from tuberculosis in 1847, at the age of 34.
 He has a memorial plaque above the priest's door in St Peter's Church.

 John Doudney Lane was the first priest to be appointed by the Howard family - the Earls of Effingham - who had acquired the patronage of the living.
 On John Lane's death, the two Forncett parishes were separated, each with its own rector.